A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 Allowed Notice Types | Possible To Waive Notice Requirements? |

-Alabama | 2 days | Any actual notice (written posting on main door of residence is preferred) | Yes, for separately posted scheduled services |
+Alabama | 2 days | Any actual notice (the law prefers written posting on main door of the residence) | Yes (for scheduled services with a separate posted timeline) |

 Alaska | 24 hours | Any actual notice | No |

-Arizona | 2 days | Any actual notice | Yes, when addressing a tenant repair request |
+Arizona | 2 days | Any actual notice | Yes (when addressing a tenant repair request) |

 Arkansas | “Reasonable” notice | Any actual notice | Yes |

-California | 24 hours (6 days for mailed notice) | Written notice only (with some special exceptions) | No |
+California | 24 hours for notice in person; 6 days for mailed notice | Written notice only (some special exceptions) | No |

-Colorado | “Reasonable” notice (48 hours in specific cases) | Usually written, depends on entry purpose | Yes |
+Colorado | “Reasonable” notice in general; 48 hours in some specific cases | Usually written, depends on entry purpose | Yes |

 Connecticut | “Reasonable” notice | Any actual notice | No |

-Delaware | 48 hours | Written notice only (but actual notice may count in court situations) | Yes, in a separate written agreement before the start of the tenancy |
+Delaware | 48 hours | Written notice only (but some actual notice may also count in court) | Yes (via separate written agreement before the start of the tenancy) |

-Florida | 24 hours for repairs, “reasonable” notice otherwise | Any actual notice | No |
+Florida | 24 hours for repairs; “reasonable” notice otherwise | Any actual notice | No |

 Georgia | “Reasonable” notice | Any actual notice | Yes |